-If you need to prove that income has been directly deposited by a government agency, you can use the tax documents, benefit verification letter or pay stubs the organization mails to you.
+If you need to prove that income has been directly deposited by a government agency, you can use the tax documents, benefits verification letter, or pay stubs the organization mails to you.
 If you haven’t received the pay stubs or documents you need, request the replacement copies by contacting the issuing agency.

 These are little tips and tricks that will help you get the thumbs up for the loan you’re applying for.
 Some of these you might have heard of before, and others may be new to you.
 Either way, all of them are good to keep in mind as you go through the process of applying for a loan.